JanWilczek/wolf-sound-blog/_posts/synthesis/2022-07-03-envelopes.md

 Their visualizations were created by me but I was heavily inspired by those great books so they should take all the credit.

+Sound examples were created by generating 5 seconds of a sine at 220 Hz and applying the specified envelope as the amplitude envelope.

 ### AD

 The Attack-Decay (AD) envelope consists of just two segments.
 It is a kind of "one shot" envelope that you cannot sustain.
 When you release a key during the attack, the envelope transitions to the decay slope with the current amplitude value.

 ![]({{ page.images | absolute_url | append: "AD.webp" }}){: alt="Attack-Decay (AD) envelope" }
 _Figure {% increment figureId20220703  %}.
 Attack-Decay (AD) envelope._

+Sound example:

+{% include embed-audio.html src="/assets/wav/posts/synthesis/2022-07-03-envelopes/ad_example.flac" %}

 ### AR